Tolstoy's Depression and the Limits of Reason

 "The ordinary working people around me were the Russian people and it was to them that I turned, and to the meaning, they give to life.
 This meaning, if it is possible to describe, is as follows.
 Every person comes into the world through the will of God.
 And God created man in such a way that each of us can either destroy his soul or save it.
 Man's purpose in life is to save his soul; in order to save his soul, he must live according to God.
 In order to live according to God one must renounce all the comforts of life, work, be humble, suffer, and be merciful."

 This was Tolstoy's leap of faith, and he would spend the rest of his life trying to reconcile the irrational demands of that uncomfortable faith with the requirements of reason.
 It wasn't easy for him.
 He admired the Russian peasants for their illiteracy and ignorance.
 This allowed them to accept Church doctrine without rationality getting in the way.
-Questions of meaning didn't come up because they did not have the education or intellectual tools to even ask those questions.
+Questions of meaning didn't come up because they did not have the education or intellectual tools even to ask those questions.
 Life was just life, and God was the ultimate reason for it.
 That's it, but it seemed to work fine for them.
 But Tolstoy could never do that because rationality was thoroughly intertwined into his being.

 Tolstoy was also too honest with himself to accept every bit of theology the Church preached.
 He wrote that "...it was obvious that the truth was interwoven with fine threads of falsehood, and that I could not accept it as such."